-The Records Unit maintains all police reports completed by our officers.
-The Records and Evidence Units together are staffed by a records manager, three records clerks, and two evidence personnel.
-In a typical year, the Records unit processes more than 660 case files, 2000 warrants, and 10,000 traffic and criminal citations.
-The Records unit is responsible for assisting citizens with obtaining copies of police reports (both criminal and collision reports), managing much of the departmet's paperwork flow, collecting parking violation payments, and tracking transport and extradition reimbursements.
-In addition, the Records staff completes fingerprint cards for background investigations, completes payroll, and answers thousands of phone calls and lobby contacts.
+The Records Unit maintains all police reports completed by our officers in addition to body-worn and in-car camera videos, and investigative case files.
+In a typical year, the Records unit processes more than 660 case files, 2,000 warrants, and 10,000 traffic and criminal citations.
+The Records Unit is responsible for assisting citizens with obtaining copies of police reports (both criminal and collision reports), managing much of the department's paperwork flow, collecting parking violation payments, and tracking transport and extradition reimbursements.

 The Evidence Unit is responsible for the security and accountability of all evidence and property seized by the Paducah Police Department's sworn officers.
 The unit maintains approximately 12,000 items of evidential value and conducts random quarterly audits to maintain the integrity of the system.

-The Evidence unit releases forfeited firearms to the Kentucky State Police.
+The Evidence Unit releases forfeited firearms to the Kentucky State Police.
 By State statute, the KSP takes the guns and resells them to licensed gun dealers.
-The funds that are generated go toward the purchase of bullet proof vests.
-Like many evidence rooms, the Paducah Police Department does not keep seized money on the premises.
+The funds that are generated go toward the purchase of bulletproof vests.
+Like many evidence rooms, the Paducah Police Department does not keep any seized money on the premises.
 It is deposited into a bank until it is court-ordered to be returned or forfeited for use by the Police Department.